A Unified Treatment of Substitution for Presheaves, Nominal Sets, Renaming Sets, and so on: Substitution in Presheaves

 \subsubsection{Uniform Substitution via Day Convolution}

-We conclude this section with a connection between the substitution tensor to another, restricted kind of substitution on $\PSh(\ctx)$.
-The perspective of substitution as induced by an action of $(\ctx, \times, 1)^\op$ on $\PSh(\ctx)$ leads us to interpret Day convolution $\otimes$ w.r.t.~$\times$ as \emph{uniform substitution}.
+We conclude this section with a connection between the substitution tensor to another, restricted kind of substitution on $\PSh{ \ctx }$.
+The perspective of substitution as induced by an action of $(\ctx, \times, 1)^\op$ on $\PSh{ \ctx }$ leads us to interpret Day convolution $\otimes$ w.r.t.~$\times$ as \emph{uniform substitution} of terms.

 For motivation, recall that a finitary monad on $\Set$ is the same as a monoid in the monoidal category $([\Set, \Set]_{\mathrm{fin}}, \circ, \Id)$ of finitary $\Set$-endofunctors with composition as tensor.
-Fiore et al.~\cite{ftp99} observed that the latter category is monoidally equivalent to the category $(\PSh \F, \sub, \y 1)$, with the equivalence given by restriction and left Kan extension, respectively.
-Consequently, we have: \begin{prop} The category of finitary monads on $\Set$ is equivalent to the category of monoids in $(\PSh \F, \sub, \y 1)$. \end{prop} For a contextual subcategory $\ctx \hookrightarrow \F$, monoids in the category $(\PSh(\ctx), \sub, \y 1)$ thus correspond to a subclass of finitary monads.
-For example, for $\ctx = \B$ monoids in $\PSh \B$ correspond precisely to \emph{analytic monads}~\cite{j81} on $\Set$.
-A related characterization is the following (see \cite[Sec.~6.3]{l21} for the case $\ctx = \B$): \begin{prop} The category of monoids in $(\PSh(\ctx), \sub, \y 1)$ is equivalent to the category of monads on \(\PSh(\ctx)\) that preserve colimits and the Day convolution $\oplus$ w.r.t.~$+$. \end{prop}
+The latter category is, under $\Lan_\iota \dashv \iota^*$, monoidally equivalent to the category $(\PSh \F, \sub, \y 1)$.
+Consequently, we have: \begin{notheorembrackets} \begin{prop}[\cite{jw78,ftp99}] The category of finitary monads on $\Set$ is equivalent to the category of monoids in $(\PSh \F, \sub, \y 1)$. \end{prop} \end{notheorembrackets} For a contextual subcategory $\ctx \hookrightarrow \F$, monoids in the category $(\PSh{ \ctx }, \sub, \y 1)$ thus correspond to a subclass of finitary monads.
+For example, for $\ctx = \B, \S$ monoids in $\PSh \ctx$ correspond precisely to \emph{analytic monads}~\cite{j81} and \emph{preimage preserving} or \emph{regular}~\cite{sz15} monads on $\Set$, respectively.
+A related characterization is the following (see \cite[Sec.~6.3]{l21} for the case $\ctx = \B$): \begin{prop} The category of monoids in $(\PSh{ \ctx }, \sub, \y 1)$ is equivalent to the category of monads on \(\PSh{ \ctx }\) preserving colimits and Day convolution $\oplus$. \end{prop}

-Next we integrate the Day convolution $\otimes$ for the product monoidal structure $\times$ on $\ctx$ into this setting: \begin{defn}[Uniform substitution] The \emph{uniform substitution tensor} $\otimes$ on $\PSh(\ctx)$ is given by Day convolution w.r.t.~$(\ctx, \times, 1)$: